 Sales culture is a fundamental component of any sales company that has the ability to tip the scale between being weak and being high performing.

 Building the right sales culture for your organization helps you succeed in the long term.
-When there is no sales culture in your company, it's likely you'll have a sluggish workforce which can be severely dangerous to your business.
+When there is no sales culture in your company, it's likely you'll have a sluggish workforce which can be severely damaging to your business.

 Sales executives are always looking for innovative ways to motivate their sales teams.
 They hold grand meetings to announce brand new bonus programs for sales teams and promise exotic trips and perks to rainmakers.
-When business is not getting good sales, they hold regular sales contests, motivating salespersons to compete with each other in bringing more sales to the company.
+When sales are slow, they hold regular sales contests, motivating sales people to compete with each other in bringing more sales to the company.

 At Performio's annual customer event in Sydney, David Marshall (Founder) discussed how companies can leverage incentive compensation to drive a high-performance sales culture.
 This article discusses high-performance sales culture in organizations today, the key drivers of sales teams and how Performio supports our clients to design high-performance sales compensation plans.

 What is a High-Performance Sales Team?